DevMukhtarr/Pent/README.md

 What Tenants can do:

  1. Give reviews about previous landlords
- 2. Include optional Image or Videos of previous apartments
+ 2. Include optional Image or Video of previous apartments
  3. Include review about Environment Apartment is located
  4. Include review of quality of amenities of previous apartment